Haufe-Lexware/docker-style-guide/building_docker_infrastructure_and_applications.md

 Once you get to this point you need to  conform to the Haufe Group style guide for [Dockerfile practices](/BestPracticesDockerfile.md).

-**Attention:** if you want to build your Docker image, you must not use volume mounting in your Dockerfile.
+**Achtung:** if you want to build your Docker image, you must not use volume mounting in your Dockerfile.
 Instead, you must use COPY or ADD to copy your files directly and bake them into your docker image.
 If you have been mounting volumes in your dev project you need to change this before your build.

 ## Source Control